samrudhi03/emea-bank-analysis/README.md

-# EMEA Banking Sector — Equity Research & NIM Sensitivity Analysis
+# EMEA Banking Sector - Equity Research & NIM Sensitivity Analysis

 Analysis of Barclays, BNP Paribas, and Deutsche Bank across ratio analysis, valuation, NIM sensitivity modelling, and written investment views.
-Built as a structured, end-to-end research exercise using Python and Excel.
+Built as a structured, end to end research exercise using Python and Excel.

 ---